simpletext-madics/joker/EN/project.md

 <b>Radia Hannachi</b> is an Assistant Professor at the University of South Brittany.
 Her research interests focus on the use of ICT in language learning and teaching; corpus linguistics and data-driven learning; distance learning, learning-to-learn and autonomisation in language learning.
 R. Hannachi and S. Araújo will integrate pun translation and analysis in their language/translation classes to enrich the dataset.
   </p>
   <p>
 <b>Sílvia Araújo</b> is an Assistant Professor at the Department of Romance Studies of the University of Minho.
 Her main research interests are corpus linguistics, technologies applied to languages and digital humanities.
-Related to these areas, she has coordinated projects funded by FCT (Perfide, PortLinguE).
+Related to these areas, she has coordinated projects funded by FCT (<a href="http://per-fide.ilch.uminho.pt/site.pl/index.en">Perfide, PortLinguE</a>).
 She is director of the Master's Degree in Digital Humanities and a member of the Steering Committee of the Master's Degree in Translation and Multilingual Communication.
 Furthermore, she coordinates the techLING annual international conference, devoted to the application of technology to languages and linguistics, which will reach its sixth edition in 2021. http://cehum.ilch.uminho.pt/researchers/25
   </p>
   <p>
 <b>Fabio Regattin</b> is an Assistant Professor at the Department of Language and Literature, Communication, Education and Society of Università degli Studi di Udine (Italy), where he teaches French-Italian translation.
 He is also a translator, mainly working for publishers and as a drama translator.
 He recently authored Traduction et évolution culturelle (L'Harmattan, 2018) and Tradurre un classico della scienza (with Ana Pano Alamán, Bononia University Press, 2015); he also edited two volumes on self-translation: Autotraduction - Pratiques, théories, histoires (Emil, 2020) and Gli scrittori si traducono (with Alessandra Ferraro, Emil, 2019).